-The Seaton development lands are home to important local populations of the provincially endangered Redside Dace (Clinostomus elongatus) as well as the sensitive Brook Trout (Salvelinus fontinalis), which is the only remaining native Salmonid fish species naturally occurring in Toronto and Region Conservation (TRCA) tributaries.
+The Seaton development lands are home to important local populations of the provincially endangered Redside Dace (Clinostomus elongatus) as well as the sensitive Brook Trout (Salvelinus fontinalis), which is the only remaining native Salmonid fish species naturally occurring in Toronto and Region Conservation Authority (TRCA) tributaries.

 In early November, field staff from Toronto and Region Conservation’s environmental monitoring team visited the Seaton development lands to conduct visual surveys of Brook Trout redds during their fall spawning period.
 Monitoring crews were pleased to report 20 Brook Trout redds in the shallow headwater streams located near groundwater upwellings.

 Brook Trout are known to prefer streams that have a year-round supply of cold, clear, well-oxygenated waters (less than 20 degrees Celsius) that are protected by overhanging branches, logs and rocks (Freshwater Fishes of Canada, 1988).
 For these reasons, Brook Trout are often used as indicators of excellent habitat and water quality conditions.

 These habitat specialists are greatly impacted by an increase in impervious surfaces (e.g. roads, parking lots) in urbanizing areas because there is less opportunity for groundwater recharge, resulting in reduced baseflows and warmer stream temperatures.